euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 - Multiple SLOs can be specified for the 50%, 98% and 99.9% cases.
 - Ex.
 Average latency of HTTP requests for a service should be less than 100 milliseconds
 - **Tips**
-	- The goal isn't to mak the SLOs as high as possible but as low as you
+	- The goal isn't to mak the SLOs as high as possible but as low as you can get away with while still making users happy
+	- The higher the SLO is the higher the cost in compute resources and operations effort
+	-
+	- Applications should not significantly outperform their SLOs, because users come to expect the level of reliability you usually give them

 **SLA (Agreements)**